bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 Now that I've said all these things, here's who I am and where you can find me on the Internet!

-Also, because they paid for me to come here: I work for Optoro, an e-commerce firm based in Washington, DC.
-We are awesome; I am only the first of four speakers we've sent this year, so make sure you check out my colleagues' talks too - tomorrow, they'll be speaking about numerical coercion, rewinding while debugging, and translating algorithms between Haskell and Ruby.
+Also: I work for Optoro.
+We're based in DC and are working to make the retail returns process greener and more efficient!
+We are awesome and pretty much always hiring, so if you're looking please talk to one of our posse.

-We are currently hiring junior developers; if this description fits you, come talk to me!
-If it does not, please consider our online outlet Blinq.com for all your cheap laptop needs.
+If you're not looking, please consider our online outlet Blinq.com for all your cheap laptop needs.

 ---

-All cat photos used in this talk are credit Nikki Murray, who also supplied photos for my colleague Chris Hoffman's talk tomorrow.
+All cat photos used in this talk are credit Nikki Murray.

 Questions?